Sisko: You think Quark had something to do with this?

 - Gadgeteer Genius:

 - Rom's skill with devices is shown at one point while he and Quark are away and the bar is locked.
 O'Brien, one of those famed Starfleet engineers who can turn rocks into replicators, is having trouble getting through the lock.
-Odo passes by and comments that he's never seen designs more "convoluted".
+Odo passes by and comments that he's never seen a more "convoluted" design.

 - Genius Ditz: A damn fine engineer, completely lacking in common sense and, worse for a Ferengi, business sense, until near the end of the show.Quark: Looks like your stupidity has saved you again.